What Makes a Good Light Therapy Lamp

 Yes, you can use a light therapy lamp while doing other activities.
 You do not need to look directly into the lamp as the light will affect your body from your peripheral vision.
 However, it is important to position the lamp correctly so that the light can reach your eyes.
 Depending on the design of the lamp, you may need to adjust it to ensure that the light is hitting your eyes indirectly.
 It’s also important to set up the lamp at the correct distance as specified in the manufacturer’s instructions.

-See also Is Red Light Therapy Tanning?
+See also What Light Therapy is Best for Acne

 Can a light therapy lamp have any negative effects?